 - 1. Examine the building for any visible damage. - 2.
 List each item of damage, noting what will be needed to repair the damage. - 3.
-Prioritize damage into immediate need versus what can wait. - 4.
+Prioritize damage as immediate need versus what can wait. - 4.
 Take pictures of damage at the care center. - 5.
-Make any repairs you can of an immediate need, i.e., Power truck is in the neighborhood, and you can talk them into getting power restored, window broken out that you can put something over to stop further water damage, etc. - 6.
+Make any repairs you can of an immediate need, i.e., Power truck is in the neighborhood, and you can talk with them regarding getting power restored, or a window is broken that you can put something over it to stop further water damage, etc. - 6.
 Notify the BFP Disaster Coordinator of the situation and needs as soon as communications can be established.
 After notification to the BFP disaster coordinator, the Chief Financial Officer should make contact, as communications allow, with the building lessor and provide a situation report.
 The integrity of the structure is the lessors' responsibility.
 This does not mean that BFP may itself determine to take action to secure and make a facility operational.
 The situation will determine the response; however, the landlord is contacted if possible. - 7.
-Once it has been determined that the office and care centers are safe for employees, notice will be given to all BFP FOA staff through phone trees, Remind, and e-mail.
+Once it has been determined that the office and care centers are safe for employees, notice will be given to all BFP FOA staff through phone trees, Emergency alert system, and e-mail.
 Notice will also be sent to contracted providers who have staff co-located at one of the BFP FOA sites.